 Annual financial statements 2020/21: Nordzucker achieves significant profit

-Nordzucker has succeeded in getting back on the road to success over the past two years.
-Based on a comprehensive transformation programme, contributions of around 55 million euros were generated, which significantly improved earnings.
-“Our employees have made this success possible by actively supporting our transformation programme Act Now! with many ideas.
+Nordzucker has succeeded in getting back on the success track in the past two years.
+Based on a comprehensive transformation program, contributions of around 55 million euros were generated, which significantly improved earnings.
+“Our employees made this success possible by actively supporting our Act Now! transformation program with many ideas.
 Especially under the difficult conditions during the Corona pandemic, everyone showed personal commitment, a sense of responsibility and flexibility.
-That was a great performance!”, declares Dr Lars Gorissen, CEO.
+That was a great achievement!”, explains Dr. Lars Gorissen, CEO.

 Due to the cost reductions implemented in all parts of the company and currently largely stable sugar markets, a clearly positive result can also be expected for the current 2021/22 fiscal year.
 “We must consequently continue to work on our cost structure and the optimization of our processes with a view to our customers in order to remain competitive.
 The aim is to be an attractive partner for our beet growers in Europe and to secure dividends for our shareholders in the long term,” emphasizes Alexander Bott, CFO.The benchmark for the future is high.
 Overall, the sugar market is characterized by volatility, high competition and increasing political and social demands.
 “We are tackling the challenges and have great ambitions.
 For the coming years, we have launched new initiatives in all core areas of the company under the motto “Good.Better.Excellent!” to further optimize and digitalize the company comprehensively and to reduce our costs,” underlines Dr. Lars